AllskyTeam/allsky/README.md

 **Note:*** If you use an older version of Raspbian, the install script may fail on php7.0-cgi dependency.
 Edit `gui/install.sh` and replace php7.0-cgi by php5-cgi.

-After you complete the GUI setup, you'll be able to administer the camera using the web GUI by navigating to
+After you complete the WebUI setup, you'll be able to administer the camera using the web WebUI by navigating to
 ```sh
 http://your_raspberry_IP
 ```